The CARES Act 30-Day Notice to Vacate Rule: What You Need to Know

 What is the CARES Act 30-day notice to vacate rule?

-The CARES Act requires landlords of federally backed properties to provide tenants a 30-day notice to vacate before filing for eviction due to nonpayment.
-This rule applies to properties with FHA, VA, USDA, Fannie Mae, or Freddie Mac financing and remains in effect despite the act’s broader eviction moratorium ending.
+The CARES Act says that landlords with federally backed properties must give tenants a 30-day notice to leave.
+They must obtain this notice before they can file for eviction due to nonpayment.
+This rule applies to properties with FHA, VA, USDA, Fannie Mae, or Freddie Mac financing.
+It stays in effect even though the eviction moratorium has ended.

 Does the 30-day notice rule apply to all rental properties?

-No, the 30-day notice rule under the CARES Act applies only to federally backed rental properties (FHA, VA, USDA, Fannie Mae, or Freddie Mac).
+No, the 30-day notice rule from the CARES Act only applies to rental properties backed by the federal government.
+This includes FHA, VA, USDA, Fannie Mae, and Freddie Mac.
 Private landlords without federal financing follow state and local eviction laws, which may require shorter notice periods.

 Is the CARES Act 30-day notice rule still in effect?

-Yes, the CARES Act 30-day notice rule remains in effect for federally backed properties, even though the broader eviction moratorium ended in 2021.
-Courts vary in enforcement, but landlords of FHA, VA, USDA, Fannie Mae, or Freddie Mac properties must still provide a 30-day notice before eviction.
+Yes, the CARES Act 30-day notice rule still applies to federally backed properties.
+This is true even though the larger eviction moratorium ended in 2021.
+Courts have different rules.
+However, landlords of FHA, VA, USDA, Fannie Mae, or Freddie Mac properties must give a 30-day notice before eviction.

 What happens if a landlord does not provide 30 days’ notice?

-If a landlord fails to provide the required 30-day notice under the CARES Act, the eviction case may be dismissed in court.
-Tenants can use this violation as a defense, and landlords may need to restart the eviction process with proper notice.
+If a landlord fails to provide the required 30-day notice under the CARES Act, the court may dismiss the eviction case.
+Tenants can use this violation to defend themselves.
+Landlords may need to start the eviction process again with proper notice.
 Enforcement varies by jurisdiction.

 How can landlords check if their property is federally backed?